spe-uob/2021-EdgeCompute-AirPollutionDataPlatform/docs/setup_ckan.md

 Provide the parameters as the function and uncomment the unrequired function.

-Comment the other called functions in the `init_ckan`
+To create the default organisations (Defra, Luftdaten, Open Data Bristol, Main repository), just comment the other called functions in the `init_ckan` function.

 ```python
 def init_ckan():